A new way to shop in the Netherlands and beyond

 Picnic’s passion to foster healthy relationships between customers, partners and its own employees, can be seen from the moment you step into the recently extended, modern HQ.
 On the ground floor, we grab a coffee—made by Picnic’s very own barista—at the Picnic bar.
 We’re surrounded by the hustle and bustle of Picnic employees, an international group of people chatting over coffee and food.
 Upstairs, staff regularly pass by to ‘island hop’, visiting other teams’ desks to ask for feedback and share achievements.

 It’s here, on the top floor, that German-born Gebler holds court, explaining how, after moving to Amsterdam to undertake his PhD at Amsterdam’s CWI, he became part of a team of 30 engineers who developed Picnic from scratch.
 The idea started when the firm’s founders saw the growth of online shopping for clothes, electronics and other goods, and realised that no one was doing the same for food.
 As Gebler explains: “When we started, only 1.5% of the market was buying food online, and people kept saying that food doesn’t work online.
 Instead, we saw 98.5% worth of opportunity.
 This switch of mindset is the most important thing.
 We wanted to build a new category and market, and this is what keeps us busy day and night.”

 The secret to Picnic's success

-Securing new investment and entering new markets
+Securing new investment, entering new markets, and innovating

 A dedication to sustainability

-Whether stopping by with a delivery or planning the company’s next move from their office, it seems that the customer is always on Picnic’s mind.
+Whether stopping by with a delivery or planning the company’s next move from their Amsterdam HQ, it seems that the customer is always on Picnic’s mind.